[[introduction]]

 to get access to data (especially since we are somewhat

-in our ability to access data through return values of functions]).
+in our ability to access data through return values of functions).
 The

-included header file `cpp_variables.h` contains the declarations
+contains the declarations

 necessary to gain access to the structures in the Fortran code.
 To do

-this, we declare a `struct` that has the same layout as the Fortran
+that has the same layout as the Fortran

 common block we want access to (we'll see this later).